angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 ## Pitfall #11: Tying metric goals to rewards

-Incentivizing metrics heavily leads to gaming them
+Incentivizing metrics heavily leads to gaming them and typically to poor outcomes over time

 **What are the symptoms?**
 - Team and company incentives tied to specific metric goals